-Please refer to Practice Education handbook and Programme handbook.
-Students will be allocated a 10-week full time placement from a diverse range of clinical settings dependent upon the students learning needs and profile of previous experiences.
-Each student is placed with a designated practice educator or long arm supervisor who has usually undergone the accredited practice educator training or is experienced in taking students.
-This placement learning experience will provide an opportunity for students to apply and evaluate occupational therapy processes and philosophy in practice, with the support and guidance of a practice educator.
-Students will use the placement experience to articulate their clinical reasoning based on previous learning and theoretical knowledge about occupational therapy processes and philosophy whilst beginning to work more independently, learning to use supervision as a forum for reflection and analysis.
+Students will be allocated an 8-week full time placement from a diverse range of clinical settings dependent upon the students learning needs and profile of previous experiences.
+Each student is placed with a designated practice educator who has usually undergone the accredited practice educator training or is experienced in taking students.
+This placement learning experience will give the students the foundation for practice and a chance to observe and participate in occupational therapy practice with the close support of a placement educator.
+It provides the opportunity for students to learn about professional conduct and practice, to explore and develop their personal and professional communication skills and reflective practice and to consider the health and social care context within which they will be working.